caiks/TBOT01/README.md

 20|conditioned|model 11|4096|4|7|103,874|80|-
 22|conditioned|model 18|4096|4|2|107,855|64|-

-We can see that the addition of the *values* as they were in the *events* a few seconds ago, makes little difference to the *likelihood* and in all cases reduces the `location` accuracy.
+We can see that the addition of the *values* as they were in the *events* a few seconds ago makes little difference to the *likelihood* and in all cases reduces the `location` accuracy.
 Clearly the *alignments* within the *frames* are much greater than those between the *frames*, suggesting that for the `data004` *history size*, at least, the static information is more important than the dynamic.
 Also the dynamic information perhaps causes some over-fitting in the *conditioned models* leading to lower *likelihoods* and label accuracies.

 Before we move on to consider *models* that control the `motor` *variable*, let us increase the random region *substrate* with timewise *frames* as the *underlying* in a two *level model*. *Model* 24 is a timewise version of *model* 15, with *frames* every half second for three seconds,
 ```